jorisparet/partycls/README.md

 make test
 ```

-or manually compile the Fortran source and run the tests:
+or manually compile the Fortran sources and run the tests:

 ```bash
 cd partycls/